 Elevation Gain: 150 ft

-This short hike is located on the west side of Crater Lake, just north of Union Creek.
+This short hike to one of the best waterfalls in Oregon is located on the west side of Crater Lake, just north of Union Creek.

 Distance: 0.9 miles

 This large waterfall, tumbling out of an old lava flow and into a deep pool below, is one of the most popular waterfalls in Oregon and well worth the easy hike.

 Less than a mile and almost flat, this is a perfect spot to stop and stretch your legs before heading into Crater Lake National Park is approaching from the north.

 Distance: 2.3 miles

 Elevation Gain: 250 ft

 Open year-round, this beautiful hike follows the edge of a lake to the sight of a seasonal waterfall close to Crater Lake.

 Visit during the winter or after heavy rainfall and a beautiful display of water tumbles over the cliffside.
 Along the way, keep a lookout for birds as this is a popular spot for bird watching.